 • Langley Marsh to Croford and Spring Grove served by full-fibre network installed by Gigaclear

-• Those in other parts of Wiveliscombe can register interest with Technological and Openreach
+• Those in other parts of Wiveliscombe should register interest with Openreach

-OPEN ACCESS TO NETWORKS: All networks should allow open-access to other Internet Service Providers, although currently only Gigaclear and Technological provide services on their networks.
+OPEN ACCESS: All networks should allow open-access to other Internet Service Providers, although currently only Gigaclear and Technological provide services on their networks.
 Other service providers can be used on Openreach networks.

 Connecting Devon and Somerset

-From 2019 to early 2021, when there was no CDS contract in place, a government-funded voucher scheme was available to support the installation of rural full fibre broadband, which was used by Technological to build a network covering parts of mid-Devon, Exmoor and Upper Tone.
+From 2019 to early 2021, when there was no CDS contract in place, a government-funded voucher scheme was available to install full fibre broadband in rural areas.
+This was used by Technological to build a network covering parts of mid-Devon, Exmoor and Upper Tone.
 In addition, Openreach were funded by CDS to provide networks in some isolated areas.
-Openreach installed new full-fibre connections in a few other areas too, notably building second networks in parts of Chipstable and Fitzhead, where Technological and Airband respectively were already building their own publicly-funded networks.
-This looked like a disruptive tactic by Openreach to cherry-pick from a competitor.
+Openreach installed new full-fibre connections in a few other areas too, notably building second networks in parts of Chipstable and Fitzhead, which were already served by Technological or Airband.

 On 31 October 2024, CDS announced they were scaling back Airband’s contract, which was running well behind schedule.
-The only Airband network now to be completed in Upper Tone is the cluster that includes Fitzhead (C12 on map below).
+The only Airband network to be completed in Upper Tone is a cluster that includes Fitzhead (C12 on map below).

-Other clusters in Upper Tone (C15, C16 and C17) have been removed or ‘descoped’ from the Airband contract.
-These include all of Ashbrittle, Bathealton and Stawley, and parts of Bradford on Tone, Halse, Langford Budville, outskirts of Milverton including Preston Bowyer, Nynehead, Oake, Sampford Arundel, Wellington Without and outer parts of Wiveliscombe (including Coles Terrace, Culverhead, Nordens Meadow and West Road).
+Other clusters in Upper Tone were ‘descoped’ from the Airband contract, including Ashbrittle, Bathealton and Stawley, and parts of Bradford on Tone, Halse, Langford Budville, outskirts of Milverton including Preston Bowyer, Nynehead, Oake, Sampford Arundel, Wellington Without and outer parts of Wiveliscombe (including Coles Terrace, Culverhead, Nordens Meadow and West Road).

-Technological (see below) have announced that they will be expanding their network using the voucher scheme during 2025 to Ashbrittle, Bathealton and parts of Stawley, including Appley, Kittisford and Stawley.
+Technological (see below) announced an expansion of their network using the voucher scheme from 2025 to the parishes of Ashbrittle, Bathealton and parts of Stawley, including Appley and Kittisford.

 Airband – legacy cluster